 The role of the Chief Financial Officer is critical to ESG issues

 One of the most essential roles concerning ESG considerations is the Chief Financial Officer (CFO).
-The CFO is responsible for ensuring that a company’s financial interests are aligned with its social and environmental responsibilities.
+The CFO ensures that a company’s financial interests align with its social and environmental responsibilities.

 To do this, the CFO must understand how ESG criteria can impact a company’s bottom line.
 They must also be able to communicate effectively with other executive team members about ESG issues.

 According to John Truzzolino, Director of Business Development at DFIN, “The CFO, working with the company’s board and senior management should assess reporting technology and readiness, internal controls over ESG and climate data, while providing, complete, consistent and accurate data for internal and external audit and assurance.”

 The CFO is also responsible for ensuring that financial data is accurate and reliable, which can be challenging for ESG metrics.